rhysd/NyaoVim/README.md

 ## App Structure

-NyaoVim consists of Web Components on Electron as seen in the following figure.
+NyaoVim consists of Web Components on Electron as shown in the following figure.
 At first there is only `<neovim-editor>` and you can add/remove additional components.

 ![structure](https://raw.githubusercontent.com/rhysd/ss/master/NyaoVim/structure.png)